Mariners vs. Diamondbacks Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez will look for his seventh straight game with a hit in this matchup.
-In his last 10 outings he is hitting .275 with three doubles, four home runs, three walks and six RBI.
+- Rodriguez will look for his eighth straight game with a hit in this contest.
+During his last 10 outings he is batting .286 with three doubles, four home runs, two walks and five RBI.

 Rodríguez Recent Games